Dental Care for Dogs and Cats - Natural, Herbal DIY Remedies, Treatments

 - 1 tsp of baking soda.

-- Mix the soda and coconut oil until it forms a paste.
+- Mix the baking soda and coconut oil until it forms a paste.

 - Optional ingredient:

-- You can add a drop of food grade peppermint oil.
+- Add a drop of food grade peppermint oil.

-- You can a pinch of very finely chopped fresh peppermint.
+- Add a pinch of very finely chopped fresh peppermint.

 - Dip the brush in the baking soda/coconut mix (just a little is required).